Ecommerce

 Wix vs Shopify: What’s the main difference?

-Wix offers beginner-friendly ecommerce features geared towards small online stores with less than 300 products.
+Wix offers beginner-friendly ecommerce features geared towards small online stores.

 Shopify is suitable for much larger stores as it’s built to easily manage thousands of store items.
-Thanks to its language, payment and shipping options also easier to scale your store internationally.
+Language, payment, and shipping options make scaling your store internationally easier.

-Wix’s Business Basic plan starts at £13/month whereas Shopify Basic is £19/month (annual plans).
+Wix’s Core plan starts at $29/month whereas Shopify Basic is $29/month (annual plans).

 Video Review: Wix vs Shopify comparison